hanwiz/context-queries/README.md

 Context-queries
 ===============

-Context-queries is a light css/javascript solution to dinamically change element style without worrying about element position.
+Context-queries is a light css/javascript solution to dinamically change elements style without worrying about their position in the layout.

 # Why use Context-queries?
 I know, media-queries are standard, but I don't like them. :)